 - More spice.
-Double the amount of pumpkin spice if you like more of an intense flavor.
+Double the amount of pumpkin pie spice if you like more of an intense flavor.

 - Icing.
 Drizzle some powdered sugar icing on top of the crumb topping for some added sweetness.

-Storing, freezing & reheating
+Storing, Freezing & Reheating

 These muffins will keep at room temperature in an airtight container for up to 3 days.
 Whether you are freezing leftovers or making an entire second batch just to freeze, they will keep frozen for up to 3 months.
 Use an airtight container or wrap individually in plastic wrap and place in a Ziploc freezer bag.

 Pumpkin Crumb Muffins

-- 1 3/4 cups (230 g) all-purpose flour
+- 1 ¾ cups (230 grams) all-purpose flour

-- 1 cup (200 g) granulated sugar
+- 1 cup (200 grams) granulated sugar

 - 1 teaspoon ground cinnamon